WeblateOrg/weblate/docs/admin/access.rst

     * Statistics for the whole site, including the number of projects on it.
     * Language summary for the whole site, including counts for all projects.
-    * The VCS project repository address, even if it is a private prepository.
+    * The VCS project repository address, even if it is a private repository.

 .. _autogroup: